GeorgiCodes/conways_game_of_life/README.md

 ### Further thoughts on optimization
 The above approach is just one way Conway's can be optimized, some other ideas which I haven't fully explored include:
 ##### Calculating each live cell's neighbours on each transition
 This approach might work well for sparse grids and would certainly reduce unnecessary checking of dead cells with the approach outlined above.
 But would this work well for a game board generated with Random?
+How to avoid multiple checks of the same cell?
 ##### Detecting 'stable' formations
 Could we perhaps detect [stable](http://en.wikipedia.org/wiki/Still_life_(cellular_automaton)) formations and therefore not include them in the list of cells to check each transition?
 This might mean checking to see if a formation's neighbours remain unchanged from transition to transition.